Neighborhooods

 Rittenhouse Square

 Rittenhouse Square is one of the five original open-space parks planned by William Penn and his surveyor Thomas Holme during the late 17th century.
-The park, between 18th Street and Rittenhouse Square West and between Walnut Street and Rittenhouse Square West, cuts off 19th Street at Walnut Street and also at a half block above Manning Street.
-Originally called Southwest Square, Rittenhouse Square was renamed in 1825 after David Rittenhouse.
-Today, the tree-filled park is surrounded by high-rise residences, luxury apartments, an office tower, popular restaurants and shopping as well as upscale hotels.
-Its green grasses and dozens of benches are popular lunchtime destinations for residents and workers in Philadelphia's Center City neighborhood, while its lion and goat statues are popular gathering spots for small children and their parents.
-The park is a popular dog-walking destination for area residents.
+The tree-filled park is surrounded by high-rise residences, luxury apartments, an office tower, popular restaurants and shopping, as well as upscale hotels.
+Its green grasses and dozens of benches are popular lunchtime destinations for residents and workers in Philadelphia's Center City neighborhood.

 Fitler Square